KeiFy/PeerAssignment2inGetting-CleaningData/README.md

 fBodyGyroMag
 fBodyGyroJerkMag

-Besides these, explanations of "mean", "std", "Average":
+2.Besides these, explanations of "mean", "std", "Average":
 1."mean" represent means of one measurement of one individual in one specific activity 2."std" represent standard deviation of one measurement of one individual in one specific activity 3."Average" represent average of all means or stds of one individual in one specific activity